otto-de/api-guidelines/guidelines/020_guidelines/020_security/2020_shoud-adhere-to-scope-naming-convention.md

 - Must only include alphanumeric characters, lowercase letters or the following special characters `_-`
 - Must be delimited with dots
-- Must be attributable to an endpoint
+- Must be attributable to a resource
-- Must not include internal product team names as `endpoint`
+- Must not include internal product team names as `resource`
 - `resource` should be pluralized when referring to collections and singular for singleton resources

 ## Examples